HanWenfang/syncless/branches/with_ptsevent/README.txt

      connection, and communicate with those threads and the tasklets in your main thread.
 This is complicated, tiresome and tricky to implement.

+Q11.
+Is it possible to scheduler background work with Syncless for GTK,
+     TCL/Tk or Qt applications?

+A11.
+Not at the moment, since the main event loop of these GUI frameworks doesn't
+     support coroutines.
+It would be an interesting and complicated project to make Syncless support these main event loops instead of libevent.

+Q12.
+Is it possible to use stacklessocket, asyncore, pyevent, Tornado,
+     Twisted or another event-driven communication library with Syncless?

+A12.
+Not yet, however adding support for Twisted or Tornado would be
+     possible, fun and interesting.

+Q13.
+Is it possible to use gevent, eventlet, Concurrence or another
+     coroutine-based event communication framwork with Syncless?

+A13.
+No, but it might be fun to add support for one of them. gevent,
+     eventlet and Concurrence use libevent, so techincally it wouldn't be too much work to unify the event loops.
+For eventlet and gevent, one would have to emulate greenlet using Stackless Python.
+There is emulation code in the Syncless codebase, but it's 20% or even more slower than greenlet.

 Planned features
 ~~~~~~~~~~~~~~~~
 * TODO(pts): Report libevent bug that evdns events are not EVLIST_INTERNAL.